chaendizzle/Compendium/source/tasks/subsystems/examples/gearmanip.rst

 Encoder
 ^^^^^^^

 Now, add the encoder to the subsystem.
+Declare it in the class:

 .. code-block:: java